 This HND Dance Artists course is aimed to further develop your skills if you have successfully completed the 1 or 2-year dance programme at NQ level, can demonstrate your suitability for professional dance training and have proven academic ability.
 A variety of dance forms and related subjects will be studied and, whilst the course is largely practical, there will be an appropriate theoretical input.

 What will I learn?

-The aim of this course is to provide you with the skills required to find jobs in a highly competitive field and equal weight is placed on teaching, choreography and performance.
+The aim of this HND Dance Artists course is to equip you with the skills required to gain employment in a highly competitive field.
+A successful dance artist needs to be as versatile as possible and therefore equal importance is placed on performance, teaching and choreography.